nathanlane/nathanlane.github.io/_posts/2018-12-26-saying-the-quiet-part-1.md

 I suspect this may be more true for the developing world than OECD countries.
 Regardless, though, I think do not think it is a radical statement there is a conflict between domestic political goals (globally) and the rules governing the international economic system.

 Just ask the architects.
 The is a point captured in the recent book, "Globalists: The End of Empire and the Birth of Neoliberalism" by Quinn Slobodian.
-Coincidentally, the Greenspan quote is in the introduction.
+(Coincidentally, quote is also in the introduction.)